 Yes.
 A special focus is placed on outreach and recruitment of youth living in the Seattle University Youth Initiative neighborhood.

 Students in MCHS have the option of taking community college, college-level courses free of charge through Running Start.
 These courses can transfer as credit to any institution of higher learning.

 Having upper-level high school students on campus provides unique learning opportunities for colleges and departments across campus.
 There are opportunities for research and bridging theory and practice, allowing SU students to apply learning immediately to a classroom of high school students.
-Please contact Dr. Charisse Cowan-Pitre for information on how to connect the students in your college with MCHS.
+Please contact College of Education faculty members Ted Kalmus or Dr. Charisse Cowan-Pitre for information on how to connect the students in your college with MCHS.

-Middle College partners with institutions of higher education to give their students the opportunity to experience a college campus so they can be inspired to think about college and careers.
-Providing social justice and education to underserved students is a shared vision between SU and MCHS.
+Middle College High School partners with institutions of higher education to give their students the opportunity to experience a college campus so they can be inspired to think about college and careers.

-The Seattle University College of Education's mission to prepare leaders and teachers to work toward social justice in schools makes the partnership a perfect fit.
-Teacher candidates, students in the School Counseling, School Psychology and Curriculum and Instruction programs are just a few who will be able to put into practice what they’ve learned in their classrooms in Loyola Hall into Middle College classrooms on the first floor.
+The Seattle University College of Education's mission to prepare leaders and teachers to work toward equity and social justice in schools makes the partnership a perfect fit.
+Teacher candidates, students in the School Counseling and School Psychology programs are just a few who will be able to put into practice what they’ve learned in their classrooms in Loyola Hall into Middle College High School classrooms on the first floor.